 1. A Lack of Retention: In conversations with my family, church members, friends, colleagues, and other pastors, I realized that very little of what I taught was retained a few days later.
 My methodological analysis was simple, ask them to share with me what they took away (remembered) about the sermon.
 If I was lucky (blessed!), some of them could tell me either a paraphrased version of the main point or an illustration.
 However, the majority of those asked could only remember an illustration or a secondary point of the sermon.
 Some could not remember anything.
 It is humbling to realize that much of what you say is “going in one ear and out the other.”

 2. Video Analytics: The two venues that I use to post video sermons, Facebook and YouTube, provide helpful analytical tools.
-These analytics include total views, average length of a view, etc. Based on the analytics for fifty teaching/preaching videos, I discovered the average retention time is between 3 to 5 minutes.
-These numbers can be easily skewed by the fact that some people watch the entire sermon every time one is posted and others only watch for few seconds.
+These analytics include total views, the average length of a view, etc. Based on the analytics for fifty teaching/preaching videos, I discovered the average retention time is between 3 to 5 minutes.
+These numbers can be easily skewed by the fact that some people watch the entire sermon every time one is posted and others only watch for a few seconds.
 These statistics, however, made me realize that I had to be very intentional about how I use the first 3 to 5 minutes of every sermon.
 Why?
 Because that may be all that some people ever hear.
 Although the attention span of someone in the pew may be longer, it is not a stretch to conclude that they are also quickly tuning you out.

 3. My Best Friend: My wife is the most faithful Christian that I’ve ever met.
 After almost two decades of listening to bad sermons preached by her husband, she has earned the right to provide guidance.
 As my biggest encourager, she always tries to say something positive about my preaching.
 However, when I convince her to say something critical, which is very difficult, she has said that the sermon was too long.
 Moreover, she has told me that the way I present some information makes it difficult to understand.
-Any man called to be a pastor who doesn’t take serious his responsibility to disciple his own wife is neglecting his first and most important ministry, his family.
+Any man called to be a pastor who doesn’t take seriously his responsibility to disciple his own wife is neglecting his first and most important ministry, his family.
 I’m not just preaching to a crowd, I am pastoring a church, which means that I must take serious such loving criticisms.

 4. My Children: As a young pastor, I erroneously believed that my children needed to learn how to listen, and then they’d be able to understand preaching.
 Wrong!
 My job as their dad is to disciple them.
 Thus, my preaching should be structured to impact their lives.
 Recently, I asked my younger children what my sermon was about.
-They each shared the same illustration, but had no idea what it was about.
+They each shared the same illustration but had no idea what it was about.
 Ouch!
 Clearly, I’ve got some work to do when it comes to communicating more effectively.

 5. The Congregation Deserves My Best: Young pastors, both in age and ministry experience, erroneously believe that the congregation wants all the notes and footnotes from their favorite commentaries.
 They’ve bought into the myth that the congregation can digest in forty minutes what it took forty hours to study and develop.
 Although I work hard studying the Scriptures, giving the congregation my best doesn’t end in my office (i.e., my kitchen table), it continues throughout my delivery.
-Therefore, I must learn how they learn and communicate in such a way that they can (1) understand and (2) apply the content of my sermons.
+Therefore, I must learn how they learn and communicate in such a way that they can (1) understand, and (2) apply the content of my sermons.

 6. It’s Not About Me: Preaching should never be about the preacher.
 It is irrelevant how long I “like” to preach, how long I “feel” comfortable preaching, or how long my monkish pastor friends think I should preach.
 Preaching is about making Christ known through the exposition of His Word.
 That is, it is all about Jesus.
 Taking up your cross, pastor, may require you to humble yourself and admit that you have a lot to learn about how people learn and how to teach effectively.

-7. The Call to Make Disciples: Frankly, the amount of time that I invest into preaching should produce substantially more fruit.
+7. The Call to Make Disciples: Frankly, the amount of time that I invest in preaching should produce substantially more fruit.
 Not setting aside the role of the Holy Spirit, I know that I must work smarter and not necessarily harder to see results.
 By results, I mean making disciples.

 The How of Preaching Shorter and (Hopefully) More Effective Sermons